 Pantomime – This is what you will typically do on set.
 It is all of the action of acting, but without the sound.

-Mark -A mark is where a person needs to stand, or arrive at a certain time.
+Mark -A mark is where a person needs to stand or arrive at a particular time.
 When an actor (or extra) stands in one spot, walks across the room, and then stops in another place – he walked from one mark to another mark.
-They are usually identified by pieces of tape on the floor.
+They are the pieces of tape on the floor.

 First Team – This team consists of the stars/actors of the film.